ToraKH/Mayhem/README.md

 - added text
 - added poofs when spaceship dies
 - spaceships have to wait longer to get refueled
+- added starting screen and end screen

 ## Newest stuff completed
-- added starting screen and end screen
+- score earned each round are added to a total score which is shown in the end screen
+- added sound effect when space ships die
+- added images and sounds in their own folders

 ## Remaining tasks
 - need to choose which music to use
     - there are already two to choose from, but there are A LOT MORE HERE https://pixabay.com/music/search/space/
     - preferably a long song, as it just loops
+- need to choose crash sound effect
 - need to choose a start and end background
     - aldready two each (matching name) to choose from, but can make others too

 ## Optional
-- add poofs when spaceships crashes (just a few poofs)
-- add poof sound when spaceships poof